nanocurrency/nano-docs/docs/whitepaper/english.md

 A malicious entity could send many unnecessary but valid transactions between accounts under its control in an attempt to saturate the network.
-With no transaction fees they are able to continue this attack indefinitely.
+With no transaction fees, they are able to continue this attack indefinitely.
 However, the PoW required for each transaction limits the transaction rate the malicious entity could generate without significantly investing in computational resources.
 Even under such an